Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 Althoug the normal soundserver is ALSA on Ubuntu, I went for the pulseaudio for easy access to the audio stream

 There are 2 options to use pulseaudio
-One is without the GUI
+1 is without the GUI
-One is with a GUI
+1 is with a GUI

 I cannot guarantee that this will not break some of your sound settings.
 I am using Ubuntu 19.04 and the GUI version.